Shannon Kent, Coroner Who Had License Suspended Last Year, Now Arrested For Tampering With Bodies

 (CBS4) — Lake County Coroner Shannon Kent and his wife Staci Kent stood before a judge in Summit County Court today.
 They are each being held on felony charges of Tampering with a Deceased Human Body as investigators carry out search warrants in an effort to gather more details about the couple’s former funeral home businesses.

 Bond was set for the Kents at $10,000 each.
-The judge also stipulated that Shannon Kent and any of his deputy coroners could no longer collect bodies as part of their duties with the Lake County Coroner’s Office.READ MORE: Buffalo Soldier Fish & Chips Food Truck Features Special Exhibit Of Black Art
+The judge also stipulated that Shannon Kent and any of his deputy coroners could no longer collect bodies as part of their duties with the Lake County Coroner’s Office.READ MORE: Wanted: Deputies Looking For Suspect Bike Shop Theft

 CBS4 reached out to the sheriff of Lake County, Amy Reyes, late Friday afternoon to inquire about the impact of the judge’s decision on the county’s operations.
 A response has not yet been received.

 Officers from the Silverthorne Police Department arrested the couple Thursday night.
 In a press release, the department said a body was found at 561 Blue River Parkway in a funeral home facility previously operated by the Kents.
 The body was discovered by a new tenant, Colorado Funeral Homes.
-Online criminal records indicate the date was Sunday.
+It was in a coffin.
+An online criminal records search of the Kents’ cases indicate the date was Sunday.

 “This is a sad and disturbing case involving our community and a difficult investigation for our officers” said Silverthorne PD Chief John Minor.